phoenixbyrd/Termux_XFCE/README.md

 To enter the Debian proot install from terminal use the command ```debian```

-Also note, you do not need to set display in debian as it's already set.
+Also note, you do not need to set display in Debian proot as it's already set.
 This means you can use the terminal to start any GUI application and it will startup.

 &nbsp;